devBazylev/calculator/Readme.md

 - `npm run start` - Run in development mode
 - `npm run build` - Create production build
 - `npm run lint` - Check code with ESLint

-## 🌐 Deployment

-The project is automatically deployed to GitHub Pages when pushing to the `main` or `master` branch.

 ## 📁 Project Structure